google/crubit/nullability/README.md

 Specifically:

-- We follow the LLVM coding standards, with the exceptions listed here.
+-   We follow the LLVM coding standards, with the exceptions listed here:
-- We use absl `CHECK()` rather than `assert()`.
-  (This finds bugs more reliably, and is trivial to migrate later.)
+    -   We write `// TODO` instead of `// FIXME`.
 -   We otherwise avoid relying on absl, using llvm's Support libraries instead.
-- We write `// TODO` instead of `// FIXME`.

 This list isn't set in stone: we can choose to diverge further from LLVM style, if it's worth more cost of upstreaming later.